omarzrien/Phoenix-Documentation/source/ch14_MCSensor.rst

 You will likely find your ideal value is greater than your measured value due to load.
 In the case of testing a drive train, it is recommend to place robot on a tote/crate so that wheels can spin free.

-You may find that you cannot safely drive motor any where near full motor output due to the design of the mechanism.
-In which case choose a slower duty cycle and scale by the expected velocity ratiometrically.
+If your mechanism does not allow for full motor output due to its design, choose a slower duty cycle and scale by the expected velocity.